Menu

 • Is mandatory voting a good idea?
 Why or why not?

-• What are the benefits and drawbacks of using paper ballots?
+• What are the benefits and drawbacks of having voters physically cast a paper ballot?
 What about online voting?

-3. introduce how to participate in the voting process without casting a ballot for a candidate, read Declined Ballots.
-Reviewing Lesson 2.6: Citizen Participation may be useful for Question 1 of this handout.
+3. To introduce how to participate in the voting process without casting a ballot for a candidate, read Declined Ballots.
+Reviewing Lesson 2.6: Citizen Participation will be useful for Question 1 of this handout.

-4. For consideration about building voter turnout, read Lower the Voting Age?
+4. For consideration about building voter turnout, read Considering a Lower Voting Age?

-6. For an exploration of how Indigenous people gained the right to vote in federal elections, and the resistance many Indigenous people had to being granted this right, check out the case study Indigenous People and the Right to Vote in Lesson One of Democracy and the Rule of Law.
+5. To learn about the granting of Indigenous people with the right to vote in federal elections, and the resistance many Indigenous people had to this right, check out the case study Indigenous People and the Right to Vote in Lesson One of Democracy and the Rule of Law.

 Considering Voter Turnout